imankasthuri/soc_analyst_labs/BTLO-RDP-Bruteforce-Analysis/README.md

 # BTLO Bruteforce

 ## Overview
+This lab shows the RDP (Remote Desktop Protocol) brute-force attack against a Windows machine.
+Brute force attacks are when an attacker tries thousands of username/password combinations to break in.
+I used this analysis to find how many failed logins, source IP, origin country of the IP address, username, etc.

 ## Tools Used
+- PowerShell
+- Windows Event Viewer
+- Notepad
+- Notepad ++
+- IP Address Lookup

 ## How many Audit Failure events are there?
 I used PowerShell to gather Audit Failure events using this commands.